Sardar-Sadiq/E-commerce/README.md

     pages- pages of e commerce

-//2:30:28 time stop we are working on Collection page search logic
+//2:43:11 time stop we are working on Collection page

 Learing new things